 Is there somewhere you have stayed that was so special to you?
 Let me know!

-And for tips on surviving the souks?
+And for tips on navigating the souks?
 I got you!
 Click HERE.

 If you liked this post – pin it for later!